cloudfoundry/bosh-azure-cpi-release/docs/advanced/application-gateway/README.md

       version: latest
   ```

-### 3.2.2 Update Cloud Foundry deployment
+#### Update Cloud Foundry deployment

   ```
   bosh deployment multiple-vm-cf.yml
   bosh deploy -n
   ```

-## 3.3 Configure DNS for your Cloud Foundry domain.
+### 3. Configure DNS for your Cloud Foundry domain

-  * For production, you need to update the DNS configuration according to the belew sample.
+  Update the DNS entries, so the Application gateway's IP is associated with CF system domain.
   * For testing only, you can also update local host file.
     * Windows: `C:\Windows\System32\drivers\etc\hosts`
     * Linux: `/etc/hosts`

-  Sample DNS entries after Application Gateway is created:
+  * Below is a sample DNS entry after Application Gateway is created:

   ```
   <Public IP Address of Application Gateway>   <SYSTEM-DOMAIN>